Pediatric Hospitalist Fellowship

 How to Apply

-We participate in the ERAS Fellowship Application which opens for submissions on July 5th, 2023.
-We require applicants to submit a CV and three (3) letters of recommendation.
-Once applications are reviewed, selected applicants will be contacted to schedule an interview through the ERAS Scheduler.
-We are able to sponsor J1 visas only.
+We participate in the ERAS Fellowship Application, which opens for submissions on July 3rd 2024.
+We require applicants to submit an updated CV and 3 letters of recommendation (one must be from the residency program director).
+Once applications are reviewed, selected applicants will be contacted to schedule an interview through the ERAS Scheduler on or after August 5th.
+NCHS is able to sponsor J1 visas only.

 Pediatric Hospitalist Medicine Fellowships participate in the Pediatric Specialties Match.
 Please take note of the following NRMP dates: